-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION remuneration received for their licence or transfer, but they often face a lack of transparency.
-Therefore, the sharing of adequate information by their contractual counterparts or their successors in title is important for the transparency and balance in the system that governs the remuneration of authors and performers. remuneration received for their licence or transfer, but they often face a lack of transparency.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION transfer their rights, they need information to assess the continued economic value of their rights, compared to the remuneration received for their licence or transfer, but they often face a lack of transparency.
+Therefore, the sharing of adequate information by their contractual counterparts or their successors in title is important for the transparency and balance in the system that governs the remuneration of authors and performers. transfer their rights, they need information to assess the continued economic value of their rights, compared to the remuneration received for their licence or transfer, but they often face a lack of transparency.
 Therefore, the sharing of adequate comprehensive and relevant information by their contractual counterparts or their successors in title is important for the transparency and balance in the system that governs the remuneration of authors and performers.
 The information that authors and performers are entitled to expect should be proportionate and cover all modes of exploitation, direct and indirect revenue generated, including revenues from merchandising, and the remuneration due.
-The information on the exploitation should also include information about the identity of any sub-licensee or subtransferee.
-The transparency obligation should nevertheless could among others be the case in some employment contracts.
+The information on the exploitation should also include contractual counterpart acts as end user of the work and does not exploit the work or performance itself, which could among others be the case in some employment contracts.
 Additionally, this need does not arise when the exploitation has ceased, or when the author or performer has granted licence to the general public without remuneration.
-[Last two phrases of recital (40) of the COM proposal were moved to new recital (40a) of Council's text - see following row 92] could among others be the case in some employment contracts.
-Additionally, this need does not arise when the exploitation has ceased, or when the author or performer has granted licence to the general public without remuneration. [to be discussed further]
+[Last two phrases of recital (40) of the COM proposal were moved to new recital (40a) of Council's text - see following row 92] contractual counterpart acts as end of the work and does not exploit the work or performance itself, which could among others be the case in some employment contracts.
+Additionally, this need does not arise when the exploitation has ceased, or when the author or performer has granted licence to the general public without remuneration. [tentatively agreed at TM, to be confirmed at trilogue]